dgwarlug47/notes2/content/blog/LA/los_angles.md

 - L.A confidential
 - It is often described as the first steel frame house in the United States, and also an early example of the use of gunite (sprayed-on concrete).
 - one of the first international style house
+- [MYTAKE] For me, nothing beats the Los Feliz.
+Because in the end of the day, Beverly Hills is not that cool, because the people that live there are the actors and actresses of the filming industry, the "testas de ferro".
+But in Los Feliz, you have the producers, the writers, the designers etc. The people that actually architect and think the movies we watch
 ![alt text](image-6.png)